Abrie282/CMPG-323-OVERVIEW-34962913/README.md

 3 .gitignore:
 I will use gitignore to ignore certain files when my projects are being commited.
-I will ignore files that are not part of my project.
+I will ignore files that are not part of my project or if it contains passwords.

  Credentials stored: